-The Assistant Vice President for Student Affairs of the University addresses personal situations that may affect graduate work, specifically problems or complaints that need resolution, and cannot be resolved at the program level.
-Circumstances that may impair a student's ability to continue with the program should be brought to the attention of the Assistant Vice President for Student Affairs as early as possible.
-Questions for the Assistant Vice President for Student Affairs@saybrook.edu.
+The Vice Provost of Student Life and Dean of Students of the University addresses personal situations that may affect graduate work, specifically problems or complaints that need resolution, and cannot be resolved at the program level.
+Circumstances that may impair a student's ability to continue with the program should be brought to the attention of the Vice Provost of Student Life and Dean of Students as early as possible.
+Questions for the Vice Provost of Student Life and Dean of Students can be directed to studentaffairs@saybrook.edu.

-The Assistant Vice President for Student Affairs serves as the Title IX Coordinator and ADA Coordinator.
+The Vice Provost of Student Life and Dean of Students serves as the Title IX Coordinator and ADA Coordinator.
 A student who believes to have been subject to unlawful discrimination, harassment or retaliation on the basis of sex, sexual orientation, or gender identity, should report complaints in accordance with Saybrook's Anti-Discrimination, Anti-Harassment and Title IX Policy, which covers sexual harassment and sexual violence.